nattyco/software-bounty-program/bounties/Digital Assets Platform v2.md

 * new transaction plugin **Asset Exchange Asset User Seller** to handle the transaction in the seller role.
 * new DAP Messages to transfer data between users on the **Actor Asset User** network service.
 This network Service must allow retries and cancellation of messages.
 * Changes to Bitcoin and Asset Vaults to support the bitcoins transactions.
+* New Exchange Asset Metadata that extends the original Asset Metadata class which includes Asset Cost, exchange expiration date, amount of assets to sell.
+* Changes to *Asset Transmission* network Service, to allow the transmission of *Exchange Asset Metadata* information

 ***Once approved, the design will be completed in dev.fermat.org flows with much more detail***